-The earlier a rotator cuff injury is treated, the better.
+The earlier a rotator cuff injury is attended to; the better.
 The first 48 to 72 hours are crucial to a complete and speedy recovery.

 The first and most important course of action is the R.I.C.E.R. regimen.
 Rest, Ice, Compression, Elevation and Referral.
-Take a look at our comprehensive R.I.C.E.R. regimen article for a more detailed explanation of how (and why) to use the R.I.C.E.R. regimen.
+Take a look at my R.I.C.E.R. regimen article for a more detailed explanation of how (and why) to use the R.I.C.E.R. regimen.

-Firstly, heat!
-Heat is extremely good for increasing blood flow to a particular area.
-Heat lamps are the most effective way to increase blood flow, while heat based creams are probably a distant second choice.
+- Heat: Heat is extremely good for increasing blood flow to a particular area.
+Heat packs, heat lamps and hot water bottles are the most effective way to increase blood flow, while heat based creams are a distant second choice.

-Lastly, don’t stop moving.
-Some doctors will often tell patients to keep the injured area still, and this is not always the best advice.
+- Don’t stop moving: Some doctors will often tell patients to keep the injured area still, and this is not always the best advice.
 Gentle movement will help to keep the blood flowing to the injured area.
 Of course, if pain is present, limit the amount of moving you do, but don’t stop moving all together.